 Ngā Anahera Pākira Cultural Awareness Policy

-Bald Angels will ensure the cultural safety of participants by ensuring we adhere to the following:
+Bald Angels are committed to ensuring the cultural safety of participants by adhering to the following:

 - Acknowledging that Bi-cultural practice is not a rigid process – it is a process of growing together.

 - Bi-culturalism entails being aware of and respecting cultural difference.

 - Access to and use of cultural advice will be free and made available for all with our Kuia and Kaumatua, Hana & Arena Munro.